braintree/browser-switch-android/README.md

 ## Usage

-`BrowserSwitchClient` should be used to start and handle the response from a browser switch.

 A browser switch can be initiated by calling `BrowserSwitchClient#start()`.
-Use the `BrowserSwitchOptions` to configure a browser switch:
+Use `BrowserSwitchOptions` to configure options for browser switching:

 ```kotlin
 val browserSwitchOptions = BrowserSwitchOptions()